top of page

 L1060521_edited.jpg

-A day to focus on the deeply satisfying process of still life photography using wet plate collodion, large format cameras and vintage lenses.
-The emphasis is on creating beautiful still life compositions, so bring your own ideas and objects to photograph (or it will be old cameras!).
-You will experience the whole wet plate process, as per the introductory course, but this is more about the creative aspects, and what can be achieved by exploiting the unique qualities of tintypes and ambrotypes.
+A day tailored to your own personal interest, be it still life, macro, portraiture, street photography, or something more unusual (!) using wet plate collodion, large format cameras and vintage lenses.
+The emphasis is on indulging your passion, so bring your own ideas and objects to photograph.
+You will experience the whole wet plate process, as per the introductory course, but this is more about getting creative, and discovering what can be achieved by exploiting the unique qualities of tintypes and ambrotypes.

 bottom of page